hapax/hapax.github.io/assets/dice.md

 are uniform.
 Then constancy of $\Delta h_i$ implies $d_i$ are uniform, and we end up with a regular polygon with centre of mass at the geometric centroid!
+Taking the contrapositive, we learn that *asymmetric dice must be unfair*.
+They can always be dynamically loaded.

 #### Fine print*